-Rahul Gandhi catches up in Amethi, leads by 5,000 votes against Irani
+Irani catches up in Amethi, Rahul now trailing by 5,000 votes

-Lucknow, May 23: In a hi-octane battle in Amethi, Congress president Rahul Gandhi, who was trailing earlier, is now leading by 5,000 votes, as per latest updates.
-In the first two-hours of counting, BJP candidate and Union Minister Smriti Irani was leading, but by 12.30 pm, Rahul overtook her.
+Lucknow, May 23: The hi-octane battle in Amethi seems to be a neck-to-neck one, and as per latest updates Congress president Rahul Gandhi, who was leading for a while, is now trailing by 5,000 votes.
+In the first two-hours of counting, BJP candidate and Union Minister Smriti Irani was leading, but by 12.30 pm, Rahul overtook her, and now at 1.15 pm, Irani is leading again.

 Irani had given a tough fight to Rahul in 2014 elections but lost by 1.07 lakh votes.
 Amethi is a Congress bastion from where Rahul has been winning since 2004.